robertangeles/repo-ai-prompts/write-human-micro-essay.md

 - Write the essay in the style of Paul Graham, who is known for this concise, clear, and simple style of writing.
 - Do not focus on the start up industry or YC Combinator.
+- Simulate a debate between three opposing experts on the topic of the input provided and synthesize their views.

 EXAMPLE PAUL GRAHAM ESSAYS